 In speeches and in his writings since, McCain has not referred to Trump by name but made clear that he is opposed to some of the policies and crass appeals that won Trump the election.

-In an address last October at the National Constitution Center in Philadelphia, McCain said that it was wrong to "fear the world we have organized and led for three quarters of a century, to abandon the ideals we have advanced around the globe, to refuse the obligations of international leadership, and our duty to remain the last, best hope of Earth."
+In an address in October 2017 at the National Constitution Center in Philadelphia, McCain said that it was wrong to "fear the world we have organized and led for three quarters of a century, to abandon the ideals we have advanced around the globe, to refuse the obligations of international leadership, and our duty to remain the last, best hope of Earth."

 He said it was wrong to abandon those principles "for the sake of some half-baked, spurious nationalism cooked up by people who would rather find scapegoats than solve problems."